 Myth: There’s a “right” way to do outcomes evaluation.
 What if I don’t get it right?

 No!
 Each outcomes evaluation process is somewhat different, depending on the needs and nature of the nonprofit organization and its programs.
-Consequently, each nonprofit is the “expert” at their outcomes plan.
+Consequently, each nonprofit is the “expert” on its outcomes plan.
 Therefore, start simple, but start and learn as you go along in your outcomes planning and implementation.

 Myth: Funders will accept or reject my outcomes plan